-In addition to its striking natural beauty and the magnificent liaison between land and water Iguazu National Park and the neighboring property constitute a significant remnant of the Atlantic Forest, one of the most threatened global conservation priorities.
+In addition to its striking natural beauty and the magnificent liaison between land and water, Iguazu National Park and its neighboring property constitute a significant remnant of the Atlantic Forest, one of the most threatened global conservation priorities.

-Jointly with the contiguous Iguaçu National Park in Brazil, which was inscribed on the World Heritage List in 1986, it constitutes one of the most significant remnants of the so-called Interior Atlantic Forest.
+Jointly with the contiguous Iguaçu National Park in Brazil, inscribed on the World Heritage List in 1986, it constitutes one of the most significant remnants of the Atlantic Forest.